Skip to main content

 The BRIGIT consortium involves scientists across a spectrum of biological and social sciences, including genomics and molecular biology, plant pathology, entomology, ecology, anthropology and economics, and engages stakeholders and policymakers.

 The ten institutions in the BRIGIT consortium are: John Innes Centre, Amgueddfa Cymru-National Museum Wales (NMU), Centre for Ecology & Hydrology, Fera Science Ltd, Forest Research, Royal Horticultural Society, Science and Advice for Scottish Agriculture, The University of Salford, The University of Stirling and the University of Sussex.
-The consortium will collaborate with international scientists and organizations, including the University of Lisbon on further characterization of the insect vector.
+The consortium will collaborate with international scientists and organisations, including the University of Lisbon on further characterisation of the insect vector.

 BRIGIT includes four work packages:

-Co-design, crowd sourcing and knowledge exchange.
+Co-design, crowdsourcing and knowledge exchange.
 To provide information about the botany of plant hosts for Xylella fastidiosa and their typical symptoms of infection in plants.
 Open access databases on insect vector distributions, taxonomy and genome sequence data will be made available online for wider audiences.

 Enhancing diagnostic capabilities.
 Improve various aspects of detection of Xylella fastidiosa in plants and insect vectors.
 Fera Science Ltd will co-ordinate work within BRIGIT on targeted sampling and diagnostic sensitivity for more reliable detection of the bacteria in diverse plant and tree species.
 New diagnostic techniques will be explored to rapidly detect sources of introduction.